Neilchen863/Log-In-Verification/README.md

 1. For backend, the dependencies are managed by Maven, and detailed dependecies are as follows: Spring web, JDBC API, Spring Data JPA, MySQL Driver, which are also listed in pom.xml.
 And the environment is Java 21.

+2. For frontend, please ensure your laptop is equipped with Node.js (version 8.9 or higher).
-2. For frontend, after importing the project, first run "yarn install" to complete the project set up, then run "yarn run build".
+   After importing the project, first run "yarn install" to complete the project set up, then run "yarn run build".

 3. For database, please modify springboot-login-demo/src/main/resources/application.properties.
 Create a local database and set the url, username and password in the file to point to the local database.